iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/out-of-band-swaps/index.md

 </div>
 ```

 You may be asking, "Why is out-of-band swapping a dark art?"
 Adding multiple HTML elements to a single request can become an overwhelming architectural task on the server.
 In addition, extra HTML elements may need further resources from database calls, third-party services, or other dependencies.
 So, in general, use this technique sparingly, as it can get out of control quickly.
 For ASP.NET Core users, we can take advantage of MVC Filters, View Components, and TagHelpers to isolate application shell elements without adding to the complexity of our endpoints.
 Be aware, as a word of general advice, hiding complexity does not remove its cost.
-Just because you can't see it doesn't mean it is not there.
+Just because you can't see it, it doesn't mean it is not there.

 Other techniques to avoid out-of-band swaps might be to use the `HX-Trigger` HTTP header on responses, which will force all elements subscribed to that event to refresh themselves.